kyle-ssg/webpack-dashboard/README.md

  - `-c, --color [color]` - Custom ANSI color for your dashboard
  - `-m, --minimal` - Runs the dashboard in minimal mode
  - `-p, --port [port]` - Custom port for socket communication
+ - `-s, --skip-ngrok` - Skip use of ngrok

 ##### Arguments